TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-performance-highmemory.md

     cloudEnvironments="public"
 />

-# Server is facing high Memory usage
+# Server is facing high memory usage

 <!--issueDescription-->
 Thank you for contacting Microsoft support about your performance issues with your PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName-->.
-During our investigation we found that your Memory usage percent was above <!--$MemoryThreshold-->MemoryThreshold<!--/$MemoryThreshold-->% for <!--$Count-->Count<!--/$Count--> period(s).
-These are the top five in duration: <!--$Periods-->Periods<!--/$Periods-->.
-High Memory usage percent could be due to multiple causes.
+During our investigation we found that your memory usage percent was above <!--$MemoryThreshold-->MemoryThreshold<!--/$MemoryThreshold-->% in <!--$Count-->Count<!--/$Count--> instance(s).
+The longest durations of high memory utilization were at: <!--$Periods-->Periods<!--/$Periods-->.
+High memory usage percent could be due to multiple causes.
 <!--/issueDescription-->

 ## **Recommended Steps**

 * Review *Memory percent* in the Metrics window of the portal.
-If Memory spikes correlate with times when you increased your query workload, consider scaling up vCores to increase compute.
+If memory spikes correlate with times when you increased your query workload, consider scaling up vCores to increase compute.
+You can also consider using the Memory Optimized tier, if you don't already.
+Memory Optimized provides more memory per core.
 * Compare *Active Connections* and *Memory percent* side-by-side in the Metrics window.
-If your active connections increases correlate with Memory spikes, consider using a [connection pooler between your application and Postgres server](https://techcommunity.microsoft.com/t5/Azure-Database-for-PostgreSQL/Not-all-Postgres-connection-pooling-is-equal/ba-p/825717).
+If your active connections increases correlate with memory spikes, consider using a [connection pooler between your application and Postgres server](https://techcommunity.microsoft.com/t5/Azure-Database-for-PostgreSQL/Not-all-Postgres-connection-pooling-is-equal/ba-p/825717).
 A pooler like [pgBouncer](https://techcommunity.microsoft.com/t5/Azure-Database-for-PostgreSQL/Steps-to-install-and-setup-PgBouncer-connection-pooling-proxy/ba-p/730555) would help optimize connection management.
-* Use the intelligent performance features for additional insights.
+* Use the Intelligent Performance features for additional insights.
 For more information, visit the [Monitoring overview document](https://docs.microsoft.com/azure/postgresql/concepts-monitoring)

 ## **Recommended Documents**